Bank Regulations and the CARES Act: Loan Modifications, Capital Requirements, Mortgage Forbearance and Servicing

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine various provisions of the Coronavirus Aid, Relief, and Economic Security (CARES) Act that will have a regulatory impact on the banking industry.
+This CLE course will examine various provisions of the Coronavirus Aid, Relief, and Economic Security (CARES) Act that will have a regulatory impact on the banking industry.
 The panel will discuss removal of the cap on FDIC insured deposits; the OCC waiver of single-borrower lending limits for national banks; reduction of the minimum leverage ratio for community banks; accounting treatment of loan modifications; and application of the new forbearance and mortgage servicing rules.

 - CARES Act provisions relating to accounting and capital requirements